-Whereas, is pre- Assistant Program at College District No. 522, St. Clair, Washin Counties, Illinois, and Whereas, it is normal and incident to being in associat exposure to illness, disease, or injury, and ted with the health related fields that there could be Whereas, the undersigned recognizes that possible ex that said exposure would not be the responsibility of said Colle school districts, nursing homes, outpatient facilities, and rehal Therefore, in consideration of being offered and my tan No. 522, I hereby release and agree to hold harmless said Collestaffs, medical, dental, and nursing staffs, faculty, coordinator employees, of and from any and all claims or injuries occasion or caused by activities connected with said courses. rs, directors, instructors, supervisors, and all personnel and Signature Date: : Printed Name: Date ":
+is presently enrolled as a student in the Physical Therapist trict No. 522, St. Clair, Washington, Monroe, Madison, Randolph, Bond, and Perry Whereas, it is normal an exposure to illness, disease, or in d incident to being in associated with the health related fields that there could be njury, and Whereas, the undersigned recognizes that possible exposure to said illness, disease or injury and acknowledges that said exposure would not be the responsibility of said College District No. 522 or the cooperating hospitals, agencies, school districts, nursing homes, outpatient facilities, and rehabilitation institutes, etc, Therefore, in consideration of being offered and my taking the program as offered by said Junior College District No. 522, I hereby release and agree to hold harmless said College No. 522 and their respective Boards, administrative staffs, medical, dental, and nursing staffs, faculty, coordinators, directors, instructors, supervisors, and all personnel and employees, of and from any and all claims or injuries occasioned by any illness, disease, or injury incurred or contracted or caused by activities connected with said courses.
+Signed Date: Printed Name: Date: